Fix “Your Computer Is Low On Memory” Mac Pop-Ups (Guide)

 1. To remove malicious profiles, open System Preferences and go to Profiles.
 If you do not have any configurations needing profiles, but find some listed here, they could be malicious.
 Remove these by selecting them and clicking the minus (-) button.

-screenshot of the general configuration profile settings on macos
+the general configuration profile settings on macos

 1. For web browsers, open each browser you use (like Safari, Chrome, or Firefox) and navigate to the extensions tab or section.
 In Safari, for example, go to Safari > Preferences > Extensions.